 Decontamination of aquatic sensors requires special considerations due to the sensitivity of construction materials.
-The information detailed in this document presents a decontamination protocol derived in part from the USGS National Water-Quality Assessment Program (NAWQA) (ER[08]), and from consultation with sensor manufacturers.
+The information detailed in this document presents a decontamination protocol derived in part from the USGS National Water-Quality Assessment Program (NAWQA; Moulton et al. 2002), and from consultation with sensor manufacturers.
 The protocol takes into account the effectiveness of disinfectants and the safety of field personnel, the environment and the integrity of the sensors.